kmhofmann/selene/docs/building.md

   For example: `cmake -DCMAKE_INSTALL_PREFIX=$HOME/.local/selene ..`.

-  Note how this approach can provide a much cleaner separation of library/application files on a library/application level on the filesystem.
+  Note how this approach can provide a much cleaner separation of library/application files on a library/application level.

 * Even *without* explicit installation, CMake adds a reference to the build tree location to the user-level CMake cache.
-This means that the above `find_package()` call will also work without user-level or system-level installation, and will then find the build tree itself.
+This means that **the above `find_package()` call will also work without user-level or system-level installation**, and will then find the build tree itself.
 **Selene** just needs to have been successfully built.

 * Another option is to keep the library as a submodule within your project.